cptwunderlich/cptwunderlich.github.io/_posts/2021-04-27-ssa_for_ncg_part1.md

 There is quite a bit of literature on this and it gets complicated if you want fast and correct SSA destruction.

 But for our case, things are simpler.
-For now, all we want is to rename our life ranges, so that each vreg represents a single, disjoint live range.
+For now, all we want is to rename our live ranges, so that each vreg represents a single, disjoint live range.
 Sreedhar et al.[^7] noted the distinction between Conventional SSA (CSSA) and Transformed SSA (TSSA).
 A program is in CSSA right after SSA transformation (or after repair)